Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Surprisingly, we remained on dirt lanes after walking through As Casas da Viña for the next 3.3 kilometers, despite walking over two major highways, the A6 and the LU-021 on the way to Lugo.

-Continue westward on a street called the Rúa Carril das Flores, (to the left of the sculpture) for 350 meters.
-Come to the ramp, below, where the fortifications loom above you!
-(Sorry for this lousy photo - I was shooting into the sun.)
+After taking the appropriate photographs, continue westward on a street called the Rúa Carril das Flores, (to the left of the sculpture) for the final climb towards the medieval city.

+What a feeling of euphoria, to walk into the old city, through this gate, the Porta de San Pedro ou Toledana!
 I was hot, thirsty and sweaty, but happy to be finally here!
-We arrived around 3:00 p.m., a full 7.5 or so hours on the Camino.
+We arrived around 3:00 p.m., after a full 7.5 or so hours on the Camino.

 My euphoria soon vanished when loud, thumping music was soon heard inside the gate.
 We peeked into a side area to see a restaurant with some guy grooving to a karaoke song!
 It was only 3:00 p.m.!

+I later realized that the loud attention-grabbing music did precisely its job, attracting weary pilgrims in the afternoon of their day nine on the Camino Primitivo!
+Ha ha ha!
 I had to be careful to re-hydrate and drank two large bottles of cold water too!
 With my hunger and thirst quelled, I was becoming a happy pilgrimage traveler once again!

 Soon, in walked Matias!
 It was a sweet celebration for the end of a very long day's walk in the heat, and the beginning of a long rest period!
 Salud!

-It is right after this café, the O Candil, that the municipal Albergue de Peregrinos de Lugo can be found, on the first turn to the right after entering through the gate, on the Rúa das Noreas, several meters farther along.
+It is right after this café, called the O Candil, that the municipal Albergue de Peregrinos de Lugo can be found, on the first turn to the right after entering through the gate, on the Rúa das Noreas, several meters farther along.

 Once inside the gate, begin to look for bronze Camino shells on the pavement to guide you through the city!
 You will find them at every intersection.
-The first shell is under the gate itself!
+The first shell is under the gate itself.

 After our celebrations we picked ourselves up and went to our hotel, the Hotel España, right outside the medieval walls, on the south side of town, just steps from the Catedral de Santa María de Lugo.
 We would be here for a glorious two nights.
 (To see our tour of Lugo, and the way through the city on the Camino de Santiago, click here.
 We walked the Roman walls, went to the cathedral and other sites.)